Ex post facto law: American Declaration of the Rights and Duties of Man

 Article 25 of the American Declaration of the Rights and Duties of Man provides in part that "[n]o person may be deprived of his liberty except in the cases and according to the procedures established by pre-existing law."
 The right to be tried in accordance to "pre-existing law" is reiterated in article 26.

 Arab Charter on Human Rights

 Article 15 of the Arab Charter on Human Rights provides that "[n]o crime and no penalty can be established without a prior provision of the law.
 In all circumstances, the law most favorable to the defendant shall be applied."

 European Convention on Human Rights

-Effectively all European states (except Belarus), including all European Union and European Economic Area states, are bound by the European Convention on Human Rights.
+All European states (except Belarus), including all European Union and European Economic Area states, are bound by the European Convention on Human Rights.
 Article 7 of the Convention mirrors the language of both paragraphs of Article 15 of the International Covenant on Political and Civil Rights, with the exception that it does not include that a subsequent lighter penalty must apply.